-Here's a fun face kids, did you know that New York Central was once the second-largest railroad in the US, with 11,000 route miles of track across eleven states and even two Canadian provinces?
-How amazing is that?
+Did you know that New York Central was once the second-largest railroad in the entire USA, with 11,000 route miles of track crossing 11 states and 2 Canadian provinces?